gvwilson/thirdbit/src/fiction/makers-return/index.md

 She sighed,
-looking at the little framed sketch on her desk that Maddy had drawn of her and Special Leaf playing checkers.
+looking at the little framed sketch on her desk that Maddy had drawn of her playing checkers with Special Leaf.
 "Wish you were here,"
 she murmured.
 "You always had somethin' useful to suggest at times like these."